What We’ll Cover

 - “Property of Others” Endorsement

-The key to an effective and successful photographer insurance strategy begins with a solid foundation of protection.
+The key to an effective and successful photographer insurance strategy that addresses the most common risks photographers face begins with a solid foundation of protection.
 Like any other company, professional and freelance photographers should all have either a general liability insurance policy or a business owner’s policy in place before they start exploring more specialized lines of coverage like property extension insurance or photographer errors and omissions insurance.
-If you run a photography business and don’t currently have any insurance in place, a business owner’s policy, or BOP as they’re commonly referred, is a great place to start.
+If you run a photography business and don’t currently have any insurance in place, a business owner’s policy, or BOP as they’re commonly referred, is a great place to start and protects against things like someone getting injured at your photography studio.
 This ideal “starter” policy is an affordable bundle with minimal underwriting that usually contains general liability, commercial auto liability, and basic property coverage.

 Photographer Professional Liability Insurance